jover/drupal-code-check/README.md

 Things which will be checked in the pre-commit hook:

-* Syntax checking using "PHP Linter"
+* Syntax checking using _PHP Linter_
-* Automatically try to match code style via "PHP Code Sniffer Beautifier and Fixer"
+* Automatically try to match code style via _PHP Code Sniffer Beautifier and Fixer_
-* Coding standards checking using "PHP Code Sniffer"
+* Coding standards checking using _PHP Code Sniffer_
 * Blacklisted functions checking/validation

-Note that files of Drupal Core & Contributed Modules, Contributed Libraries, Contributed Themes & Contributed Profiles are not being checked.
+Note that files of the following origins are **not checked**:

+* Drupal Core
+* Contributed Modules
+* Contributed Libraries
+* Contributed Themes
+* Contributed Profiles

 ## Getting started